NCCGA Rules & Eligibilty

 • Any college or university is eligible to create a team (this includes community colleges, law schools, PGM programs, etc.)

-• Players must be full-time students as defined by their university to participate on the club golf team
+• Players must be full-time students at the time of the competition as defined by their university to participate on the club golf team

 • Players cannot compete in tournaments if they are a NCAA varsity golfer at any point during the NCCGA season